 Writing your job description bullet points

-Your job description bullets should be clear, concise, and contain keywords that link you to the job for which you’re applying.
+A keyword scanner can ensure your job description bullet points are clear, concise, and contain keywords that link you to the job for which you’re applying.
 The language on your Java developer resume should be simple with consistent punctuation.
 For example, if you end one bullet point with a period, continue that format throughout.
 Avoid using personal pronouns, and remember to use active verbs for impact.

 Poor bullet points in your Java developer resume: